 Professional level lead or background vocals for your demos or songs ready to be released.

-Julia Pernicone is a 24-year-old singer living in New York City.
+Julia Pernicone is a 25-year-old singer living in New York City.
 She has been trained as a vocalist in pop/contemporary, jazz, musical theatre, and classical styles at Lagond Music School in Elmsford, NY and New York University.
 Julia is an experienced session singer as both a lead and background vocalist.
 She has released her own original music as well as provided background vocals for many other projects.
-She also has an extensive performing background, performing at gigs and events around New York City and the surrounding areas.
+She also has an extensive performing background, performing at venues and events in New York City and the surrounding areas.
 In 2014, Julia was a winner of the Jazz Forum Arts Vocal Jazz Competition.